sgruger/sgruger.github.io/index.md

   <div class="about-text">
     <div class="about-block">
       <h3>Who I Am</h3>
-      <p>I'm a geospatial data analyst and environmentalist with a passion for using cartography as an art and science to solve challenges.
-I combine my creativity, technical skills and complex-adaptive thinking to tell stories through spatial data.
-In my free time I enjoy hiking, bouldering, sewing, and other creative endeavors!</p>
+      <p>I'm a geospatial data analyst and environmentalist with a passion for using cartography to solve challenges.
+I combine my creativity, technical skills and complex-adaptive thinking to tell stories with spatial data.
+In my free time I enjoy hiking, bouldering, sewing, and making jewelry.</p>
     </div>
     <div class="about-block">
       <h3>What I Do</h3>
-      <p>From spatial analysis and cartographic design to environmental and social impact assessments, I build spatial solutions that help organizations make better decisions.
-I have experience in coding (Python, R, SQL), data reporting, 2D and 3D cartographic visualization (ArcGIS Online (AGOL), Leaflet), statistical analysis, science communication, and leadership.</p>
+      <p>From spatial analysis and cartographic design to environmental and social impact assessments, I build spatial solutions that help organizations make informed decisions.
+I have experience in coding (Python, R, SQL), data reporting, 2D and 3D catrographic visualization (ArcGIS Online(AGOL), Leaflet), interactive dashboards (Solara), statstical analysis, science communication, and leadership.</p>
     </div>
     <div class="about-block">
       <h3>My Approach</h3>
-      <p>Every project I undertake is driven by a commitment to accuracy, clarity, and a deep respect for the social, cultural, or environmental landscapes I am mapping.
-Above all, I am searching for clients with guiding values similar to my own: the use of technology as a force for good.
-View my professional and academic projects below!</p>
+      <p>Every project I undertake is driven by a commitment to accuracy, clarity, and a deep respect for the landscapes I am mapping.
+Above all, I am searching for clients with guiding values similar to my own: the use of technology as a force for good.</p>
     </div>
   </div>